We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-Let's get that prep work underway, then.
-It goes without saying that mowing your lawn is a good start, but remember, if you seed any bare patches, cover your seeds with soil to ward off birds.
-Speaking of soil, make sure to get it to a workable condition by digging some compost into your beds.It’s also possible your plants or climbers will need some extra support as the year progresses, so get those supports in now to ensure they grow without issue.
-Finally, sweep your patio with a handy broom, ensure your gardening tools are in great condition and clear those weeds as much as possible.
+Mowing your lawn is a good start, but remember, if you seed any bare patches, cover your seeds with soil to ward off birds.
+Speaking of soil, make sure to get it to a workable condition by digging some compost into your beds.It’s also possible your plants or climbers will need extra support as the year progresses, so get those supports now to ensure they grow without issue.
+Finally, sweep your patio with a handy broom, ensure your gardening tools are in excellent condition and clear those weeds as much as possible.
 Investing in a weed hook can help with the latter.

 With everything ready, let the planting begin.
-Planting summer bulbs now such as dahlias and lilies is a fantastic idea if you want your garden to look stunning when the sun really starts to shine.
-For lilies, grab yourself a decently sized growing pot and fill it with some compost – you can then plant your bulbs and cover those with more compost.
+Planting summer bulbs now such as dahlias and lilies is a fantastic idea if you want your garden to look stunning when the sun starts to shine.
+For lilies, grab a decently sized growing pot and fill it with some compost – you can then plant your bulbs and cover those with more compost.
 Once ready, lilies make for great patio flowers, so find yourself the ideal position so they can stand out as much as possible.
 Planting lilies in your borders also works nicely, but you’ll need to tidy them, remove the weeds, and mulch with garden compost once finished.
-Dahlias, on the other hand, grow perfectly in sheltered, well-drained, warm conditions.
-However, if the weather isn’t the best this March, start growing them in containers under some glass.
+On the other hand, Dahlias grow perfectly in sheltered, well-drained, warm conditions.
+However, if the weather isn’t the best this March, start growing them in containers under some glass